hakonsbm/vscode_sli_highlighting/README.md

 Syntax highlighting for SLI.

-To install, copy the SLI extension folder into the `<user home>/.vscode/extensions` folder and reload Code.
+To install, copy the SLI extension folder (this folder) into the `<user home>/.vscode/extensions` folder and reload VS Code.

 ## Known Issues